Ezra-Patacuddapah/ezra-patacuddapah/README.md

 ## About me:
 - I am a self taught and a trained up developer, passionate about coding who loves computers and technologies especially web.
 - I am trained up and have experience as a solo developer and then as a developer in a team.
-- In coding, make it work first and then make it better, this is my philosophy.
+- In coding, *make it work first and then make it better*, this is my philosophy.
 I have a creative and problem solving mind and make things as simple as possible.
 - I prompt the internet very well while coding.
 - I made a full-stack application using PHP at the beginning of my web development journey and successfully launched a small social media app and ran it for three years solely.
-- I believe in Design, Develop, Deploy and Review, Refactor of our ideas into coding.
+- I believe in **Design, Develop, Deploy and Review, Refactor** of our ideas into coding.

 ## Experience:
 - UI/UX Developer, EnterPi Software Solutions, Hyderabad, India.